JTJutajoh/RimWorld.BetterLetters/README.md

 ## Features
- - Letters are no longer dismissed as soon as they are closed
- - New "Dismiss" option added to most letters to manually dismiss them instead
+ - "Pin" option added to (almost) all letters
- - Pin button added to ingame Letter stack to pin letters without having to open the Archive
- - Pinned letters cannot be accidentally dismissed with just a right click
- - Most letters can be brought back after being dismissed by pinning them in the Archive
+ - Pinned letters do not go away when closed
+ - Pinned letters stay at the bottom of the list, before new unpinned letters
+ - Pinning a letter from the Message Archive brings it back to the Letter Stack

 ## How it works
 The Message Archive in vanilla RimWorld (the book button on the bottom bar) already has a button to pin messages.
 In vanilla, all this button does is prevent the message from being deleted after it goes beyond the end of the list.
 This mod extends that functionality to the Letter Stack (The list of notifications on the right side of the screen).
 Pinning a message from the Message Archive will add the letter back to the stack.
 Pinned letters cannot be removed from the stack by a simple right click, instead opening a context menu.
+Most importantly, pinned letters are not removed from the letter stack when they are closed like they do in vanilla.
-Utilizing this relatively unknown feature of vanilla RimWorld means that this mod does not need to add anything to your save file, so it is **completely safe to add to or remove from an ongoing save.**
+Utilizing this relatively unknown feature of vanilla RimWorld means that *this mod does not need to add anything to your save file*, so it is **completely safe to add to or remove from an ongoing save.**

 ## Known issues
 *Please report any bugs or issues that you find in the discussion post on the mod's Workshop page*